 What is the purpose of pelleting in feed processing?

-Pelleting compresses feed into uniform shapes, reducing dust, improving intake, and enhancing feed conversion efficiency.
+Pelleting compresses feed into uniform shapes, reducing dust and improving intake.
+It also enhances feed conversion efficiency.

 How does grinding affect animal digestion?

-Grinding increases the surface area of grains, making nutrients more accessible and improving digestibility.
+Grinding increases the surface area of grains.
+This makes nutrients more accessible and improves digestibility.

 Why is moisture control important in feed manufacturing?

-Excess moisture can promote mold growth and mycotoxin formation, which may harm livestock health.
+Excess moisture can promote mold growth and mycotoxin formation.
+This can negatively affect livestock health and feed quality.

 What is feed conversion ratio (FCR)?